Advanced features

 /**

-@brief Picture-in-Picture is preparing to stop.
+@brief Tells the delegate that Picture-in-Picture is about to stop.

-@param pictureInPictureController The Picture-in-Picture controller.
+@param pictureInPictureController The picture-in-picture controller.

 */